nulled7/litecore-os/README.md

 4. If you want to remove an application, delete it in  environment.systemPackages = with pkgs;

-5. If you want to add another application, enter its name in nvironment.systemPackages = with pkgs;  and make sure it exists at https://search.nixos.org/packages
+5. If you want to add another application, enter its name in environment.systemPackages = with pkgs;  and make sure it exists at https://search.nixos.org/packages

 6. If the application is not available, download it via Flatpak.